Data extracted: 20 January 2026

 Source: Eurostat (sts_trtu_m).

-In October 2025, the seasonally adjusted volume of sales in retail trade was unchanged compared with the previous month in both the euro area and the EU (0.0%), following on from modest increases in the previous month in the euro area (up 0.1%) and the EU (up 0.2).
+In November 2025, the seasonally adjusted volume of sales in retail trade increased marginally compared with the previous month in the euro area (up 0.1%) and slightly in the EU (up 0.2%), following on from increases in the previous month in the euro area (up 0.3%) and the EU (up 0.2%).

 Source: Eurostat (prc_hicp_manr)